-Operating modes are set via an 8-position switch.
+Operating modes for the ZR30 are set via an 8-position switch on the side of the lamp.

 When 1 is ON the switches 2 - 8 are used for setting static colors and modes.

 When 1 is OFF the switches 2 - 8 are used for setting unique DMX addresses for control of single lamps or groups of lamps.